SkyNotion/cproxy/README.md

 ### CPROXY

 A mini http (socks coming later) proxy written `c`, This was written to be deployed on a Linux Container (podman pod or docker container).

+It would be optimized later

+NOTE: Would get ET(edge trigged) to work later